|Ron Stewart (#47046011)|

 Retired military.
 Genealogy is a passion but I slow down when football season arrives.
 Willing to help others as much as possible.
 I focus on my Stewart roots (West Virginia and Pennsylvania) and the Marshall family on my mother's side (Virginia).|

-I have photo documented local cemeteries in my area of James City County, Charles City County, Williamsburg and York County, VA.
+I photo document cemeteries as a hobby and have completed ones in my area of James City County, Charles City County, Williamsburg and York County, VA.
 Have also worked on cemeteries in Surry, Sussex, Isle of Wight and Southampton Counties, VA and Hampton National Cemetery in Hampton, VA and Richmond National Cemetery in Richmond, VA.
-Recently completed Mount Calvary Cemetery in Richmond and will be moving on to Riverview and Oakwood Cemeteries, both in Richmond.
+Recently completed Mount Calvary Cemetery in Richmond and am now working on Riverview Cemetery in Richmond with a friend.

 I have also photo documented several cemeteries in the Hilton Head Island, SC, Kitty Hawk (Dare County), NC, Leavenworth, KS and Bellevue (Douglas and Sarpy counties), Nebraska areas while on vacation.